State / Territory Benefits - Mississippi

 Special Vehicle License Plates:

-Honoring Veterans License Plate: Eligible applicants are privileged to obtain the Honoring Veterans license plate.
-This license plate costs an additional $31.00 over regular license plate fees.
+Honoring Veterans License Plate: Any owner of a passenger vehicle, pickup truck or noncommercial motor vehicle can purchase the Honoring Veterans license plate.
+This license plate costs an additional $31.00 over regular license plate fees; $24.00 of which goes to support indigent Veterans residing in the State Veterans Nursing Homes and Memorial Cemetery.

 Medal of Honor Plate: Eligible applicants are privileged to obtain annually, one (1) motor vehicle license plate or tag for a private passenger motor vehicle or pickup truck in the county of his/her residence.
 The CMH license plate or tag is exempt from all motor vehicle registration fees and privilege taxes.